Dryzsyn/PowerShell-Admin-Scripts/README.md

 This repository is provided for educational and administrative reference purposes.

-Use these examples at your own risk and thoroughly test them before deploying in production environments.
+Use these scripts at your own risk and test thoroughly before deploying in production environments.